Day 9: Arches National Park

 Saturday, July 11th, 2009

 The park has over 2,000 natural stone arches, in addition to hundreds of soaring pinnacles, massive fins and giant balanced rocks.
-As if this red rock wonderland wasn't breathtaking and inspiring enough, we were blessed with a stormy day that provided a spectacular sky and an ever changing show of lights over the landscape.
+As if this red rock wonderland wasn't breathtaking and inspiring enough, we were blessed with a stormy day that provided a spectacular background and an ever changing show of lights and shadows over the extra-terrestrial landscape.

 After just a couple of miles, the first major attractions within Arches National Park is Park Avenue.
 At the bottom of the canyon there is a one-mile trail which runs at the feet of some of the park's gigantic, and well-known monoliths, such as, the gorgeous Queen Nefertiti.

 With the storm out of the way, and the time of the day approaching noon, the temperature that day quickly reached 100 degrees Fahreneit, making even the shortest hike an unbearable experience.
-After the brief hike to the windows I was completely exhausted and took refugee inside the car, with the air conditioning set to the lowest settings.
+After the brief hike to the windows I was completely exhausted and took refugee inside the car, with the air conditioning blasting.

 While we were waiting for the better light of the late afternoon, we drove north, all the way to the Fiery Furnace with no intention to get out of the car for longer than the time needed to take a couple of pictures.